gugucode/LIRI_Bot/README.md

 ```

-* node liri.js movie-this '<movie name here>'
+* **node liri.js movie-this \'\<movie name here\>\'**

-* * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
+    * f the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
-* * This will output the following information to your terminal/bash window:
+    * This will output the following information to your terminal/bash window:
 ```
 BasementOffice:LIRI_Bot$ node liri.js movie-this Frozen